giacomelli/TestSharp/README.md

 TestSharp
 =========

-A set of helpers and asserts for unit and funcional tests
+A set of helpers and asserts for unit and functional tests

 Setup
 =========